-After explosives killed three people and wounded about 180 others during the Boston Marathon, details continue to trickle in as investigators sort through evidence.
+Two days after explosives killed three people and wounded more than 180 during the Boston Marathon, details continue to trickle in as investigators sort through evidence.

 – Obama declared an emergency in Massachusetts and ordered federal aid to supplement state and local response efforts.